How to sharpen your knife?

-To begin with, it is very important to make the distinction between honing and sharpening.
+To begin, it is important to make the difference between sharpening and honing :

-Honing is the process of "straightening" the edge of your blade, without creating a new edge.
-Sharpening, on the other hand, consists of forming a new edge on your blade when it is dull or damaged.
+Honing consists of forming a new line on your blade when it is dull or damaged.

-The frequency of honing your knife will depend on the use you make of it.
-In general, it is recommended to sharpen it once a week.
-Honing is done with an honing steel.
+How often you sharpen your knife will depend on how you use it.
+In general, it is advisable to sharpen it once a week.
+Sharpening is done using a sharpening steel.

-Don't forget to clean your blade with clear water after honing to remove all the small impurities.
+Step 4: Clean your blade with clean water after sharpening to remove all small impurities.

-Our honing steel has a guide built into the finger guard to help you find a 15° angle.
-The end of the honing steel has a tip to stabilize the sharpener vertically on your work surface for ease of use.
+Our sharpening gun has a guide built into the finger guard to help you find a 15° angle.
+The end of the sharpening rod has a tip to stabilize the sharpener vertically on your work surface for ease of use.

-For sharpening, the ideal method is with a whetstone (water stone or oil stone).
+For sharpening, the ideal method is with a sharpening stone (water stone or oil stone).

 The whetstone is often used to sharpen Japanese knives.
-It is made of a material like granite, and has the property of being abrasive.
-But in contact with water, it softens and avoids abrasion of the blade.
+It is made of materials such as granite, and has the property of being abrasive.
+But in contact with water, it softens and precisely avoids the abrasion of the blade.

 Which sharpening stone to choose?